tldr-pages/tldr/pages/common/gnucash-cli.md

 `gnucash-cli --quotes get {{path/to/file.gnucash}}`

-- Generate a financial report:
+- Generate a financial report of a specific type, specified by `--name`:

 `gnucash-cli --report run --name "{{Balance Sheet}}" {{path/to/file.gnucash}}`